 Reports that show suspicious activity

-The Threat Stack Cloud Security Platform® includes detective technology that can form important components of a layered control system that the Handbook recommends in order to mitigate information security and cybersecurity risks.
+The Threat Stack intrusion detection platform includes detective technology that can form important components of a layered control system that the Handbook recommends in order to mitigate information security and cybersecurity risks.
 These include a number of rule sets designed to alert on various types of cloud security incidents, including:

 - Base Rule Set — agent-based rules for monitoring file intrusion, host activity, network activity, potential exploits and user activity